-During the previous reporting period, a preliminary test program for deposited weld metal repairs was developed.
-This test program initially focused on developing GMAW parameters necessary to complete an internal circumferential weld deposition repair.
+During the first 18 months of the program, a preliminary test program for deposited weld metal repairs was developed.
+This test program focused on developing GMAW parameters necessary to complete an internal circumferential weld deposition repair.

 Arc welding processes offer a viable repair method that can be applied from the inside of a gas transmission pipeline.
 There are several arc welding processes that can be operated remotely.
-Based on the survey and assessment of candidate arc welding processes conducted during this reporting period, the GMAW process was the most likely choice for this application.
+Based on the survey and assessment conducted of candidate arc welding processes, the GMAW process was the most likely choice for this application.
 It offers a good combination of simplicity, high productivity, robustness, and quality that are required for this welding repair application.
 Arc welding processes are routinely used to externally repair pipelines.
 However, repair from the inside offers new challenges for process control since welding will need to be performed remotely.
-In addition, since the intent is to leave an unexcavated pipeline in the ground, there are several variables that will affect the welding process and quality.
+In addition, since the intent is to leave an unexcavated pipeline in the ground, there are several variables that will affect the welding process and resultant weld quality.
 Soil conditions have the potential to influence heat removal during welding thereby altering the fusion characteristics, welding cooling rate, and mechanical properties.
 The effects of welding on the external coating used to protect against corrosion will need to be evaluated to assure future pipeline integrity.
 Finally, if welding was performed in-service, the pressure and flow rate of the gas will have a strong effect on the equipment design of the welding process.
 New process equipment technology will be required to shield the welding process from methane contamination and cope with higher gas pressures.
-A significant deliverable will be the development of an equipment specification defining all the functional requirements for an internal repair welding system.
+If weld deposition repair had been selected as the most viable repair process, a significant deliverable would have been the development of an equipment specification defining all the functional requirements for an internal repair welding system.

-During the last reporting period, preliminary welding procedures were developed using the 6-axis robot.
+Welding procedures were developed using the 6-axis robot.
 The objective of these tests was to establish deposit layer parameters that could be used to make ring, spiral or patch repairs.
 Since the objective for these repairs is to reinforce the wall thickness, the bead shape criteria was to make flat deposits.
 If a large area needed repaired, multiple weld beads would be tied to each other.
 Here, bead overlap parameters need to be developed to optimize the uniformity of the entire repair deposit area.
 In many ways, the parameters that were developed are similar to cladding procedures.
-The ideal weld bead shape would have uniform thickness across the weld section except near the weld toes, which should taper smoothly into the base material (Figure 80).
+The ideal weld bead shape would have uniform thickness across the weld section except near the weld toes, which should taper smoothly into the base material (Figure 103).
 Smooth toes promote good tie-ins with subsequent weld beads.
 The fusion boundary should be uniform and free from defects.

-Figure 80 - Weld Bead Shape Diagram
+Figure 103 - Weld Bead Shape Diagram

-Using the robot welding system, ring welding procedures using weaving were developed for several bead widths (Figure 81).
+Using the robot welding system, ring welding procedures using weaving were developed for several bead widths (Figure 104).
 This figure shows the location where the first half of the ring was stopped and the second half was started in the overhead position.
 This was not an ideal stop-start location but was required with the robot to manage the welding cables.
 If start-stops were required to complete a repair, it would be preferred to have them positioned at a different location around the circumference, ideally in the flat position.
 Tie-in parameters will need to be optimized for each possible starting position once preferred bead shape weaving parameters are selected.
 A true orbital bore welding machine, like the Bortech, would have a current and shielding gas commutation system to provide infinite rotations without cable problems thereby minimizing stop-starts.